 NATS Chat is a live online, real-time discussion for voice teachers and singers.
 Topics vary widely and have included classical and CCM (contemporary commercial music) vocal technique, vocal repertoire, teaching strategies, business strategies for private studio teachers, resources for university teachers, and arts advocacy.
 Guests have included prominent teachers, authors, composers, and artists.
-The NATS Chat moderator is Kari Ragan, Puget Sound Chapter NATS member and Artist-in-Residence at the University of Washington School of Music Voice Department.
+The NATS Chat moderator is Kari Ragan, Puget Sound Chapter NATS member.

 In 2014, Inside View Press began providing sponsorship to offer a high-definition web video format, powered by GoToWebinar.
 NATS Chats are open to all.
 All sessions are recorded and are accessible in our archive.

 NATS Chat was established in 1996 by NATS member Cynthia Vaughn who created a NATS message board in the early days of America Online.
 NATS Chat online presence continued in 2006 with a redesigned website.
 For its 10th anniversary, Matthew Hoch served as NATS Chat coordinator and host.

 View upcoming dates below.
 Register to receive an e-mail reminder before the event.